jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

 Truth Table: Logical Disjunction
 ================================

-We will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+I will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

-Reviewing what we know so far
+Reviewing what I know so far

-* we can express ``conditional statements`` on one line with ``return``
+* I can express ``conditional statements`` on one line with ``return``
-* when there are multiple outcomes we only need to write the condition for the special case and use ``else`` for the others
+* when there are multiple outcomes I only need to write the condition for the special case and use ``else`` for the others
 * ``logical_conjunction`` is ``and``
 * ``False`` is ``not True``
 * ``True`` is ``not False``